openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     &pre-authorized_code=SplxlOBeZQQYbYS6WxSbIA
 ```

-The Issuer MAY also render a QR code containing the request data that can be scanned by the user using a Wallet app, or a deeplink that the user can click.
+The Issuer MAY also render a QR code containing the request data that can be scanned by the user using a Wallet, or a deeplink that the user can click.

 The following is a non-normative example of such a request that can be included in a QR code or a deeplink: